park-holidays-uk/cs-migrator/README.md

 This will allow us to decipher which records in the old db point to which uid within ContentStack.

+## Publishing

+Scripts available for bulk publishing.

+`npm run publish`

 ## Content Types

 Thers is also a tool available to import/export current Content Type structures.

 `npm run types`

+## Dynamo scripts

+There is also a tool to read in json structures from file and upload into DynamoDB.

+`npm run dynamo`

+## Migrations

+Also added code to create migrations for contentstack -> contentstack migrations. i.e. When contentypes change.

+e.g. `npm run migrateSlugs`